gavinsimpson/coenocliner/README.md

 parameterised Gaussian response as the expectation or mean of the distribution.

+## Development

+I would like to see coenocliner be as inclusive as possible; if you have code to simulate ecological species or community data that is just sitting around, consider adding it to coenocliner.
+In the meantime, I'm happy just having something tangible for my own use without having to remember the expressions for some of the response models.

 ## Installation

 No binary packages are currently available for coenocliner.
 If you